-This is a unique opportunity to photograph one of Britain’s most iconic and best loved bird.
+This is a unique opportunity to photograph one of Britain’s most iconic and best-loved birds.
 This is a great opportunity to get a truly breathtaking portfolio of Kingfisher images both perching and diving.
 The workshop will show how to capture these beautiful birds on camera

 The Kingfisher site is in South West Scotland near Kirkcudbright.
 We can organize dates to suit you for one to four

-The cost of a one to one workshop is £360 This is an all year round workshop and makes a great gift voucher for birthdays and Christmas with dates to suit you.
+This is an all-year-round workshop and makes a great gift voucher for birthdays and Christmas with dates to suit you.

 A 50% non-refundable deposit is required when booking your place, the balance to be paid one month before the workshop commences.
 For bookings within one month of visit, 100% to be paid.

 This is an opportunity to photograph one the UK’s most loved, beautiful and iconic species.
 We will photograph them perching and diving very close to the hide.
 The perch sits about fifteen feet in front of the hide.
 The perches can be changed periodically to avoid too much repetition in your images.

 We will look at exposure and exposure compensation, camera setting, shutter speeds and depth of field.
 Shutter speeds and ISO concerning flying birds – light conditions and required shutter speeds.

 Full tuition will be given throughout the day ensuring you get the best possible images from your visit.